 With sugar and its negative health effects increasingly coming into focus, alternative sweeteners are more popular than ever.

 As such, you may have now heard of the sweetener erythritol and have questions about whether it’s safe, if it’s healthy, and more.
-Although you’ve probably only recently heard about it, it’s been around for some time.
-In fact, it occurs naturally in some foods and has been produced and used as a sweetener since 1990.
+Although it seems new, it’s actually been around for some time.
+In fact, it occurs naturally in some foods and has been in use as a sweetener since 1990.

 What is erythritol?

 Erythritol is what’s known as a sugar alcohol.
 These are compounds that chemically resemble sugar and alcohol (it’s worth noting they don’t contain any actual alcohol).
 They occur naturally in certain foods and come from plant products such as fruits and berries.

 Sugar alcohols have a sweet taste and are lower in calories than regular sugar and as a result, are a popular ingredient in low-calorie and low-sugar foods.
 Other sugar alcohols you see on food labels include isomalt, xylitol, sorbitol, and maltitol.

 Erythritol sets itself apart from other sugar alcohols due to its much lower calorie content.
 For example, erythritol contains only 0.24 calories per gram vs 2.4 calories per gram in xylitol, 2.6 calories per gram for sorbitol, and 4 calories per gram for sugar.
 Even with its tremendously lower calorie content, erythritol is nearly as sweet as sugar (around 70%) so it's easy to understand its increasing popularity.